 Founded in 1946, Church World Service (CWS) is a cooperative ministry of nearly forty churches in the United States that “works with partners to eradicate hunger and poverty and to promote peace and justice around the world.”
 CWS works in more than thirty countries around the world at and in the US to overcome hunger and malnutrition, and to provide emergency response, refugee resettlement, advocacy and direct services to immigrants and children, and access to clean and safe water.
 CWS provides opportunities for local participation through its Crop Hunger Walks, Tools & Blankets Program, and Kits Program.

 The Lutheran World Federation (LWF) is a global communion of Christian churches in the Lutheran tradition.
-Founded in 1947 in Lund, Sweden, the LWF now has 143 member churches in 79 countries representing 70.5 million Lutherans worldwide.
+Founded in 1947 in Lund, Sweden, the LWF now has 149 member churches in 99 countries representing 77 million people from the Lutheran tradition worldwide.
 The LWF acts on behalf of its member churches in areas of common interest such as ecumenical and inter-faith relations, theology, humanitarian assistance, communications, and various aspects of mission and development work.
 The global offices are located in Geneva, Switzerland, with regional offices in several places around the world.
 Former ELCA Presiding Bishop Mark S. Hanson served as president of the LWF from 2003-2010.

 National Council of the Churches of Christ in the USA